Skip to content

 Bridgr next to the tools you'd otherwise reach for

 RedTrack is an advertiser-side aggregator.
 Everflow, TUNE and Affise are full platform replacements.
 Building in-house is your engineering time.
-Bridgr is the only one that sits on top of what you already run.
+Bridgr is the only one that adds an independent record on top of what you already run.

 Bridgr